wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

-## Step 13: Log in to your virtual server instance using your private SSH key.
+## Step 13: Log in to your virtual server instance using your private SSH key
 {: #step-13-log-in-to-your-virtual-server-instance-using-your-private-ssh-key}

 For example, you can use a command of this form: